What is a mass tort?

 If an injury from a defective product left you with mounting medical bills and an inability to work, your financial situation can deteriorate quickly.
 A product liability claim against the manufacturer of the product that injured you may result in compensation for your damages eventually, but in the meantime you’re still dealing with harassing phone calls from creditors, threats of civil lawsuits, and the possibility of foreclosure or repossession.

-The bankruptcy attorneys at Ostrom Morris understand how frustrating it can be to see your financial stability slipping away through no fault of your own.
+The bankruptcy attorneys at Morris Ostrom Law understand how frustrating it can be to see your financial stability slipping away through no fault of your own.
 We offer bankruptcy assistance to those involved in mass torts to help them manage difficult financial situations while their civil cases are being resolved.